Religious Confucianism: Shangdi

+Shangdi's worship in the Yuan dynasty was similar to how Chinese Muslims in the era worshipped Allah.

 Rites

 Jesa

 Jesa is a Confucian ceremony of ancestor veneration.
+It is the Korean pronunciation of the Chinese jisi 祭祀, although in Chinese culture it is not limited to worship of ancestors.

 Sacrifice to Heaven

 Sacrifice to Heaven is a rite of worship of Shangdi.
-It was originally limited to the nobility., but over time became accessible to commoners.
+It was originally limited to the nobility, but over time became accessible to commoners.
 It has many local variations.

 Feng Shan

 Feng Shan is a historically very significant ceremony which is performed irregularly on Mount Tai.
-Completing Feng Shan allowed the emperor to receive the mandate of heaven.
-It is considered a prerequisite that the empire is in a period of prosperity with a good emperor and auspicious signs to perform the ritual Many sovereigns refused to perform the ritual citing themselves as unworthy of it.
+Completing Feng Shan allowed the emperor to receive the Mandate of Heaven.
+It is considered a prerequisite that the empire is in a period of prosperity with a good emperor and auspicious signs to perform the ritual.
+Many sovereigns refused to perform the ritual citing themselves as unworthy of it.